-Create a powerful search experience by leading users to a cascading libary of engaging topics.
+Create a powerful search experience by leading users to a cascading library of engaging topics.

-Enable advance query analysis and instantly connect consumer terms to relevant clinical concepts.
+Enable advanced query analysis and instantly connect consumer terms to relevant clinical concepts.

 Microsoft partnered with Healthline to create an anatomical search tool as part of the Bing Health and Fitness application, available via Windows 8.1.
 The tool is powered by Healthline’s unique taxonomy mappings that readily link body parts to related content, such as symptoms and conditions.
 Coupled with Healthline’s original health content that was provided in 17 languages, Healthline’s Taxonomy enabled Microsoft to provide an exceptional user experience for its global audience.

 IBM Watson technology is being made available to developers world-wide in order to power “Cognitive Apps”, including healthcare solutions that will utilize Healthline’s contextually relevant search tools and content.
 Amongst these apps is one that IBM Watson is developing to help physicians match patients with the most appropriate treatment plans.
 IBM Watson is leveraging Healthline’s Taxonomy to enable clinical accurate profiling and search.